 I love getting out all my little table top trees each year, and adding a few new ones -although I certainly don’t need any more.
 This year I wanted to add a little gold into the mix.

-I have so much silver, it’s been a real favourite, but I’m loving the trean of mixing in gold.
-I also found a little pink and turquoise to add the vintage feel.
+I have so many silver trees, it’s been a real favourite, but I’m loving the tread of mixing in gold.
+The addition of a little pink and turquoise help add the vintage feel.
 I love the sparkle of the mercy glass tea light holders too.

 On Christmas day, I’ll move all the trees to the buffet to make room for dinner.
 We’re hosting this year!